mdickin/mdickin.github.io/blog/_posts/2016-11-16-markdown-shortcuts-update.md

 my title bar buttons would display the order "Toggle bold", "Toggle bullet points", "Toggle italic", "Toggle number list".
 I ended up removing the list buttons, as it looked bizarre having Bold and Italic separated.
 I've submitted an [enhancement request](https://github.com/Microsoft/vscode/issues/15596), so I'll wait to see what the team decides with this.
 I know other things come in to play, in terms of ordering icons across multiple extensions.

+**Update:** it turns out this was already a feature but had been left out of documentation.

 Fortunately, the context menu allows you to group items, but only in a flat list.
 I ended up excluding some of the shortcuts from the context menu, as it would have completely blown up the list.
 If I could have had a top-level "Heading" item, with a sub-menu